opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 When you index vectors in [OpenSearch 2.13](https://github.com/opensearch-project/opensearch-build/blob/main/release-notes/opensearch-release-notes-2.13.0.md) or later versions, you can configure your k-NN index to apply a technique called _scalar quantization_.
 Scalar quantization converts each dimension of a vector from a 32-bit floating-point (`fp32`) to a 16-bit floating-point (`fp16`) representation.
 Using the Faiss scalar quantizer (SQfp16), integrated in the k-NN plugin, you can get up to a 50% memory savings with a very minimal loss of recall (see [Benchmarking results](#benchmarking-results)).
 When used with [SIMD optimization](https://opensearch.org/docs/latest/search-plugins/knn/knn-index#simd-optimization-for-the-faiss-engine), SQfp16 quantization can also significantly reduce search latencies and improve indexing throughput.

-## How to use Faiss scalar quantization?
+## How to use Faiss scalar quantization

 To use Faiss scalar quantization, set the k-NN vector field's `method.parameters.encoder.name` to `sq` when creating a k-NN index: